You’ve got a great script to launch a stellar campaign. Hire the right voice over talent for your media project—and it can be a game changer.

 The number one mistake to avoid: hiring a talent that’s not a good fit for your project and then pushing them to deliver outside their area of expertise.
 In short, working against your talent’s strengths.

 Trust us.
 After producing thousands of media projects and booking talent for more than 20 years, what you don’t want to do is hire a voice over talent for the wrong reasons.
-Then, try to direct your way out of a poor decision.
+Then, try to direct your way out of a poor choice.

 Establish the ideal talent first.
 Then concentrate on those characteristics when you cast your project.